Arvindprksh/arvindprksh.github.io/_posts/MachineLearning/Tensorflow/2017-06-27-How_To_Install_Tensorflow.md

 when you complete until completion of the whole processing above correctly.

-your CUDA drvier works well. from now on, have a fun with tensorflow or CUDA.
+your CUDA driver works well. from now on, have a fun with tensorflow or CUDA.